NextCenturyCorporation/itm-evaluation-client/README-API.md

 # create an instance of the API class
 api_instance = swagger_client.ItmTa2EvalApi(swagger_client.ApiClient(configuration))
 session_id = 'session_id_example' # str | a unique session_id, as returned by /ta2/startSession
-scenario_id = 'scenario_id_example' # str | The ID of the scenario for which to retrieve avaialble actions
+scenario_id = 'scenario_id_example' # str | The ID of the scenario for which to retrieve available actions

 try:
     # Get a list of currently available ADM actions